hultsi/fast-highlight/README.md

+# This is probably not up to date... to be updated

-# Html CodeBlocks
+# Fast Highlight

-Allows easy inserting of code snippets to .html files.
+Allows easy inserting of code snippets to .html files directly from source files.
+The highlighted code is inserted during build phase which means no extra js needed on the client side.
 Works alone or as a webpack plugin.

 ## Example